 The sacred cycle of life and death is vitalizing.

 Some caring people find it disturbing to harvest animals for human consumption.
 They turn to harvesting vegetables instead, allowing animals to live on.
-This point of view feels compassionate, but the case can be made it is the product of urban living, creating disconnection from elemental cycles of life and death so vivid in the countryside.
+This point of view feels compassionate, but the case can be made it is the product of urban living, reflecting disconnection from elemental cycles of life and death, so vivid in the countryside.

 But where is the breath of the animal on that shelf, where are the eyes into which caretakers have looked, where is the story behind its noble life, where is the soil it has augmented, who are the people who have stewarded it, who are its offspring and how are they doing?
 Where is the nutritional value of the meat produced?
 Where is all of this in the current system?
 Nothing is alive and nothing is dying.
 It has all been sterilized through industrial efficiency.
-And in so disposing of the true story of food, we lose the soulfulness of our relationship with it.
+And in dispensing with the true story of food, we lose the soulfulness of our relationship to it.

 There is little more sacred than eating the meat of an animal one has raised.
-It is spirtual, for some; it is the ultimate connection and consecration between living entities.
+It is spiritual; it is the ultimate connection and consecration between living entities.
 The juices, the meat, the bones -- to touch, feel, and ingest them is a literal communion of spirits.
-That a noble animal would give itself to us inspires me to give back all the more to its bretheren, forging the sacred cycle of connection.
-We are mutally entwined, for without our reverent consumption, the domestic animal would not exist, it would not be born, and would not experience a full and contented life, roaming pastures, bearing offspring, and building organic matter.
+That a noble animal would give itself to us inspires me to give back all the more to its brethren, forging a sacred cycle of connection.
+We are mutually entwined, for without our reverent consumption, the domestic animal would not exist, it would not be born, and would not experience a full and contented life, roaming pastures, bearing offspring, and building organic matter.
 If one loves domestic animals, one needs to eat them to keep them alive.

 The cow above is #403.
 We know everything about her.
 She arrived on the farm as a 7 year old and departed at age 15 this past month.
 During her tenure with us, she bore three bull calves and three heifer calves, on each of whom we keep detailed records.
 Those heifers are: #1106, #1307, #1601.
 Bull calves, which became steers, are #12, 403s, and s403.
 The heifers are now cows in the herd, with their own offspring, and the steers have been harvested.
 We know where #403 was for everyday of her existence on this farm.
 For instance, on March 1 of each of the past seven years she was in the following fields: in 2011, Field 3; 2012, Fld 13; 2013, Fld 7; 2014, Fld 6; 2015, Fld 13; 2016, Fld 23; 2017, Fld 12.
 Because she did not breed in 2018, we harvested her on January 29, 2019.
 We know her story intimately.